certego/BuffaLogs/README.md

 sudo docker-compose down -v
 ```
 Then you can safely delete this repository.

-##  Contribution
-BuffaLogs is an Open Source project and was developed in order to allow enrichments from people with any level of experience, but please read carefully the [Contribution guidelines](CONTRIBUTING.md) before making any changes to the project.

 ## Release
 1. If needed, update the requirements in the `requirements.txt` and also into the `setup.cfg` file